axemonkey/blog.clivemurray.com/src/posts/2015/clives-album-of-the-year-1997.md

 This all sounds awfully apologetic - it shouldn't. **FII** is a really good album - and remember it's only the third full-length album they released (in the LaBrie era, let's pretend the Dominici stuff didn't happen, it's best for everyone), and it felt to me like a proper natural progression from **Awake** and the intervening (but patchily produced) EP **A Change of Seasons**.

 It's great.
-Bung it on and stop being a gimp.
+Bung it on and stop being lame.
 Or don't.
 The choice is almost literally yours.

 **Top tracks:** "Lines in the Sand", "New Millennium", "Trial of Tears"